Edictum

 Path: scenarios/fintech/ | Framework: LangChain + LangGraph | Compliance: SOX, MiFID II, PCI-DSS

-A trading compliance agent governed by 7 contracts covering trade limits, account access, and data protection.
+A trading compliance agent bounded by 7 rulesets covering trade limits, account access, and data protection.

-trade-size-limitpreTrades >1000 shares denied unless principal.claims.trade_approval is true
+trade-size-limitpreTrades >1000 shares blocked unless principal.claims.trade_approval is true

 account-access-controlpreFull account data restricted to senior_trader, compliance_officer, risk_manager